CityofEdmonton/Mailman/README.md

 1. Sending bulk, personalized emails

-   Tag swapping using the <<tag>>.
+   Tag swapping using the <<>> tag.
 Each tag is swapped out with the data in the tag column.

 2. Instant email blasts